amirahnasihah/frontend-development/04-intro-to-algorithms/05-sorting-algorithms-part-02/further-explain.md

 **quickSort() function:**

 1. For the range, we will do the partition
-- First cycle, range would be from 0 to end
+- First cycle, range would be from 0 to end.
 Partition function should return the position of pivot after partition
 ```javascript
     // ...
         let pi = partition(arr, minIndex, maxIndex);